reduf/search/README.md

 portability, reliability and accuracy.
 Note that, doing twice the exact same search could still give drastically different information, due to OS level caching.

+### Icons
+- The magnifier icon used as icon is from https://icons8.com/ and can be found [here](https://icons8.com/icon/p3miLroKw4iR/magnifying-glass-tilted-left).